2011 United Kingdom Alternative Vote referendum: Coalition and minority governments

 Supporters of a "No" vote claimed that AV would lead to more coalition governments, but models of recent UK elections suggest that this may not be the case, The BBC had modelled the possible effect of AV on every general election since 1983 and concluded that the overall result would not have changed in any of them.
 Paddy Ashdown pointed out that in the twentieth century Australia had fewer hung Parliaments under AV than the UK had under FPTP.
 The report of the Independent Commission on the Voting System, issued in 1998, stated that "There is not the slightest reason to think that AV would reduce the stability of government; it might indeed lead to larger parliamentary majorities."

 During the referendum campaign a BBC Newsnight special on the referendum suggested that AV would lead to a small increase in the number of hung results and Alan Renwick, author of A Citizen's Guide To Electoral Reform, wrote in Total Politics magazine that "AV makes election results more volatile, exaggerating landslides on the one hand and making coalitions more common on the other."
 However, Dennis Leech, a professor at Warwick University, has argued that coalitions will not be any more likely under AV.
 Vernon Bogdanor stated that:

 AV would probably make little difference in most general elections. ...
 By helping the Lib Dems – the second choice of many voters – AV makes hung parliaments more likely.
 But the effect would probably not be very great.
 AV would not have transformed the result in any of the twelve postwar elections that yielded large working majorities.
 But the parliaments of 1951 and 1992 might have been hung, and AV might have given Labour a working majority in the indecisive elections of 1950, 1964, and February and October 1974.

 The Channel 4 News FactCheck summarised the position as follows:

 AV would not lead to permanent hung parliaments and coalition governments.
 The best academic research we have suggests that AV wouldn't make big landslides a thing of the past, and nor would it make hung Parliaments more likely ... hung parliaments are indeed more likely in the future.
 But that will be the case under both AV and FPTP.

 "One person, one vote"

-Under AV each voters casts a "single transferable vote".
-The "No" campaign argued that some people would get multiple votes under AV, and that the system was therefore contrary to the principle of "one person, one vote" (which they adopted as a slogan of their campaign).
+Under AV each voter casts a single transferable vote or ranked vote.
+The "No" campaign argued that some would get multiple votes under AV, and that the system was therefore contrary to the principle of "one person, one vote" (which they adopted as a slogan of their campaign).
 This argument was heavily criticised by Ipsos MORI, Channel Four News Fact Check, and many academic commentators.
 The FullFact site stated "some of these claims have trod a fine line between accuracy and error".
 The Ipsos MORI Guide to AV stated that: